designingsean/portfolio/_posts/2020-09-01-design-management.markdown

 It has been seven years since I have looked for a job.
 Back then, I had no real management experience, and was still actively designing and coding interfaces.
 So when searching, I knew the value of having a portfolio of my work (Behance for design, GitHub for code).
 After all, they helped me land a job as a Front End Engineer (and essentially Lead UX Designer) at Hireology.

-## My work is not doing but managing
+## My work is not doing, it is helping others do

 ![Cupped hands holding a lit lightbulb](/assets/images/design-management-1.jpg) _Photo by [Riccardo Annandale](https://unsplash.com/photos/7e2pe9wjL9M?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText) on [Unsplash](https://unsplash.com/?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText)_